Mert-Efe-Sukur/mertcoinminer-legacy/README.md

 # Mertcoin Miner
-Mertcoin Miner is a tool that lets you mine Mertcoin.
+Mertcoin Miner is a tool that lets you simulate mining Mertcoin.

 # How to use it?
 Enter your Mertcoin address to the address field and click on the "Mine Mertcoin" button.
 Mining will begin shortly after the benchmarking process.